 Clontz, President of Florida-based Charitable Solutions, frequently speaks to professional advisors in the Fox Valley at gatherings arranged by the Community Foundation.

-For donors at least age 70 1/2, rolling over gifts from an individual retirement account is highly advantageous for a donor, he says.
+For donors at least age 70.5, rolling over gifts from an individual retirement account is highly advantageous for a donor, he says.
 If the gift is made directly from the IRA to a nonprofit organization, there is no tax impact on either party.
 (NOTE: the minimum age for qualified charitable distributions from an IRA is 70.5. as of January 1, 2020, the age for taking a required minimum distribution from an IRA has changed from 70.5 to 72.)

 Donor advised funds offer another strategy.
 Donors are able to “bundle” their charitable giving, donating to their donor advised fund in one gift an amount equal to what they would have donated over several years.
 They itemize in the year they make the gift to their fund, and then take the standard deduction in other years.
 The donor’s favorite charities still get annuals grants in the same amount they would have gotten through more direct contributions.
 Clontz adds a recommendation that donors give from their IRAs in the years they aren’t making the large gift to their donor advised fund.